Below are detailed instruction on installing your rock treads aluminum discs to any boot or shoe*

 BASIC LOCK DOWN INSTRUCTIONS

-1. Plan a pattern (see patterns below) on your DRY boot.
+1 – Plan a pattern (see patterns on www.RockTreads.com) on

-2. Remove the insole liner.
+2 – Remove the insole liner.
 On Simms, you just gotta drill through the liner.
 Its barely glued in on top of their permanent insole, no harm done!
-You will need a liner back on top for Simms though…
+You will need a liner back on top for

-4. Put the provided Red Thread Locker in the Lock Down Nut, just a drop on the end of the LD nut, insert on inside of boot.
+inside of boot.
 If you have trouble, use the Setting Screw (included) to poke through, lightly thread on and pull the screw out, setting the lock down nut.
 Remove Setting screw, then next step.
 For the tight space of the toe area, hold the Lock Down nut in between your middle and index fingers, like nippers.
 The setting screw is key in the toe area.

 RUBBER & FELT SOLE INSTALLATION INSTRUCTIONS